 Impressive as these changes are, closer examination reveals striking and persistent variation in social indicators across space.
-The ratio of girls to boys in school is 30 points higher in OU Dhaka than SMA Dhaka, for example, while the primary enrollment and primary completion rates are 54% and 62% higher in the highest regions of the country than the lowest, respectively.
+Primary enrollment and primary completion rates are respectively 54% and 62% higher in the highest regions of the country than the lowest, for example.
+Divergent trends occur even within the same city: the ratio of girls to boys in school is 30 points higher in "Other Urban" Dhaka than "Standard Metropolitan Area" Dhaka.
 Child malnutrition, measles vaccination coverage and infant mortality also vary significantly across Bangladesh's regions.
 And even these high levels of variation - essentially amongst different parts of the public service provision system - are trumped by variation between public and non-governmental service providers.
-Chaudhury (2006) shows that areas of the country served by Gonoshasthaya Kendra (GK), a pioneer NGO in health care, has achieved infant mortality levels of 32 per thousand live births in 2003-04, while the country as a whole remained well above 50.
+For instance, Chaudhury (2006) uses data from 1994-2004 to show that areas of the country served by Gonoshasthaya Kendra (GK), a pioneer NGO in health care, reduced infant mortality consistently to levels of 32 per thousand live births in 2004, while the country as a whole remained well above 50.

 What explains such stark differences?
-Following North (1990), Olson (2000), Williamson (1995), and other institutional theorists, the analysis in this paper is predicated on the notion that differences in social indicators are explained by the wide variation in levels of primary service provision (e.g. education, health care) across
+Following North (1990), Olson (2000), Williamson (1995), and other institutional theorists, the analysis in this paper is predicated on the notion that differences in social indicators are explained by the wide variation in levels of primary service provision (e.g. education, health care) across Bangladesh.

-Bangladesh.
 Variations in service provision are largely explained by the differing patterns of accountability and objective incentives that local officials face.
 And following Bourdieu (1986), incentives and accountability are, in turn, largely explained by the underlying understandings and dispositions that individuals must share if formal and informal institutions are to work effectively.
 The causal pathway looks like this: